MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 The conflict is in the `deployment.yaml` file.

-Here we can see the current change and the incoming change.
+Here we can see the Current Change and the Incoming Change.

 ![](../images/part36/14.png)

 In this case, it's pretty simple, since we only add a new image pull policy.
-So let's just accept the current change.
+So let's just accept the Current Change.

 OK, now go back to the terminal and check the status